green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/cpu-time-cgroup.md

 This metric provider prints to Stdout a continuous stream of data.
 The format of the data is as follows:

-`TIMESTAMP READING CONTAINER-ID`
+`TIMESTAMP READING`

 Where:
 - `TIMESTAMP`: Unix timestamp, in microseconds
-- `READING`:The time spent, in microseconds, by this container in the CPU
+- `READING`:The time spent in the CPU, in microseconds, by all cgroup containers

 Any errors are printed to Stderr.